 Treasure Coast Pirate Fest — Fort Pierce, Feb.
 15-17, 2019.
 Pirate-themed attractions, a living history pirate encampment, sword fighting, Blackbeard’s ship, a Little Buccaneer Kids Zone, Treasure Hunt, pirate weapon demonstrations and live music.
 Continuous entertainment throughout each day.
 Admission is free, although a $2 donation is encouraged.

-Gasparilla’s Outbound Voyage —Tampa, 2019 TBA — The merriment resumes as Ye Mystic Krewe of Gasparilla marks the conquest of Tampa once again with a festive celebration at Channelside that includes live music and spectacular bon voyage as Tampa’s favorite pirates make ready to sail back out to Tampa Bay.
+Gasparilla’s Outbound Voyage — March 2, 2019.
+Tampa — The merriment resumes as Ye Mystic Krewe of Gasparilla marks the conquest of Tampa once again with a festive celebration at Channelside that includes live music and spectacular bon voyage as Tampa’s favorite pirates make ready to sail back out to Tampa Bay.

-Searle’s Sack of St. Augustine. — St. Augustine, Saturday, March 2, 2019.
+Searle’s Sack of St. Augustine. — March 1-2, 2019.
+St. Augustine.
 Re-enactment of legendary pirate Robert Searle’s attack on St. Augustine.
 This deadly raid was led by Robert Searle in 1668 when he and his crew laid siege upon the city.
 Includes a historic encampment and an authentic battle.

 Fort Lauderdale Rotary Club Pirate Festival, April 20, 2019.
 Downtown on Riverfront at Esplanade Park.
 11AM to 7PM.
 FREE Admission.
 LIVE entertainment, Pirate Shows, RAFT and Paddleboard Races, Costume Contests, Pirate Encampments, Live Cannon Demonstrations, BEER Garden & Food Trucks, Arts & Crafts.
 Kids Promenade with 34′ Climb-aboard Pirate Ship,

-Billy Bowlegs Festival — Fort Walton Beach, 2019 TBA — It started out as a water skiing festival in 1953, and has turned into one of the nation’s longest-running and most popular pirate festivals.
+Billy Bowlegs Festival — May 31-June 1, 2019.
+Fort Walton Beach.
+It started out as a water skiing festival in 1953, and has turned into one of the nation’s longest-running and most popular pirate festivals.
 The Billy Bowlegs Pirate Festival always takes place on the first full weekend in June.
 Returning this year is Saturday’s Billy Bowlegs Beer Tour from 12 noon until 4 p.m., when you can sample craft beers from local brewers.
 Throughout the festival, there will be continuous entertainment and children’s Pirate Play Zone.

-Drake’s Raid — St. Augustine, 2019 TBA –Annual re-enactment of Sir Francis Drake’s Raid on old San Agustin during the Anglo-Spanish War.
+Drake’s Raid — June 2, 2019.
+St. Augustine.
+Annual re-enactment of Sir Francis Drake’s Raid on old San Agustin during the Anglo-Spanish War.
 The Spanish settlement of St. Augustine was captured in small fight and burned by an English expedition fleet led by Sir Francis Drake, a privateer commissioned by England’s Queen Elizabeth I. Living history encampment on Friday is at the Fountain of Youth, 11 Magnolia Avenue, St. Augustine.
 The re-enactment on Saturday begins at the City Gate at the north end of St. George Street, and will proceed to the Plaza de la Constitucion.